en An official website of the U.S. Gov

 You may appeal many IRS collection actions to Appeals.

 Appeals is separate from and independent of the IRS Collection office that initiated the collection action.
 You can also ask that the IRS manager review your case informally.
 You can obtain the manager’s name and phone number by contacting the employee listed on your notice.
 IRS employees are required to give you their manager’s name and phone number.
+You can appeal through a Collection Appeals Program (CAP), including before or after the IRS places a levy on wages, bank accounts or other property, or if the IRS denies a request to release or return levied property.
+CAP is generally quicker and available for more collection actions, but you generally cannot go to court if you disagree with the CAP decision.
 For specifics, see Levies on the TAS website and Levy Relief on the TAS Roadmap.
 See Publication 594, The IRS Collection Process, and Publication 1660 for a full explanation of how to appeal a collection action.

 Note: For each tax and period, the IRS is generally required to notify you before the first time it collects or intends to levy and will send you a Notice of Your Right to a Collection Due Process Hearing (CDP).